khellan/khellan/README.md

 ### Hi there 👋

+I am CTO of the proptech startup [Findable](http://findable.ai/).

+My technical work is focused on data processing pipelines, machine learning and cloud infrastructure.

+I sometimes contribute to open source.
+Unfortunately, I am not able to contribute as much as I want to.

 <!--
 **khellan/khellan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.